Thoughts on "New Thinking"

 • Year: 1988

-This report is part of the RAND Corporation occasional paper (Soviet) series.
-The occasional paper series was a product of the RAND Corporation from 1985 to 1992.
-It included the occasional paper education (OPE) and occasional paper Soviet (OPS), which was issued jointly by the RAND/UCLA Center for Soviet Studies (CSS) to facilitate the exchange of ideas among those who shared the research interests of the Center and of scholars participating in its research and seminar programs.
+This publication is part of the RAND occasional paper (Soviet) series.
+The occasional paper (Soviet) series was a product of RAND from 1985 to 1992 that was issued jointly by the RAND/UCLA Center for Soviet Studies to facilitate the exchange of ideas among those who shared the research interests of the center and of scholars participating in its research and seminar programs.